B-Dem/PPPwn-Luckfox/README.md

 Once the Luckfox reboots pppwn will run automatically.<be>

 ## Update to the latest version
-Only use this cmd, when you want to update to the latest released version of PPPwn-Luckfox. <br>
+Only use this command when you want to update to the latest released version of PPPwn-Luckfox.<br>

+To update :

-log in to your luckfox, connect it to the internet, paste this cmd, and setup again:
+Log in to your luckfox with ssh, then run the following commands and follow the setup instruction:
 ```sh
 cd PPPwn-Luckfox
 git pull
 sudo ./install.sh
 ```

+When the Luckfox will reboot it will be updated to the last version

 ## * Special Note for Luckfox Pico/Mini
 Ignore this if you use Pro/Max/Plus version.
-For these 2 boards, there's no Ethernet port, to make it work you need to solder the LAN Port (RJ45) cable to it, either female or male is fine, and burn the Ubuntu image with `pico plus image` and follow the same step as other boards.
-See the wiring in the `Issues` tab.
+For these 2 boards, there's no Ethernet port, to make it work you need to solder the LAN Port (RJ45) cable to it, either female or male is fine.

 ## Installation Hardware